shreya2592/100-days-of-code/log.md

 ### Day 1: 25th June 2018, Monday

-""Today's Progress: "" Started with the Freecodecamp Responsive Web Design Certification.
+**Today's Progress: ** Started with the Freecodecamp Responsive Web Design Certification.
 Worked on the HTML5.
-""Thoughts: " I already knew most of the stuff here.
+**Thoughts: ** I already knew most of the stuff here.
 But it helped me brushup the previous knowledge.
-""Link to the Work: "" https://www.freecodecamp.org/shreya25592
+**Link to the Work: ** https://www.freecodecamp.org/shreya25592